fisher-alice/johnny-five-wiki/Servos.md

 ## API

-All methods and properties in the [Servo API](#api) are available on Servo
+All methods and properties in the [Servo API](https://github.com/rwaldron/johnny-five/wiki/Servo#api) are available on Servo

 ## Events

 Events are emitted on the individual Servo objects so listeners must be attached there.
+See [Servo events](https://github.com/rwaldron/johnny-five/wiki/Servo#events)

 <!--remove-start-->